xyncro/sites-eternity.engineering/_posts/2018-03-06-why-eternity.md

 title: Why Eternity?
 ---

-# Eternity is a project for People
+# Eternity is for People

 Last year I lost my father, a month before the birth of my son.
 It changed how I think about many things, and permanence is one.
 Memories I took for granted were exposed as the fragile and delicate things they are.